codefresh-io/docker-service/README.md

 ## codefresh/docker-service Docker Image details
 includes `docker`, `docker-machine` and `docker-compose`

-`create` command accepts same parameters as `docker-machine create` (i.e --driver , --engine-opt, etc) and starts a docker daemon on a provider specified by "--driver" parameter - see https://docs.docker.com/machine/reference/create/ Then it saves docker-machine environment files to Codefresh Volume, so every `docker` command will use this created docker daemon
+`docker-service-create` command accepts same parameters as `docker-machine create` (i.e --driver , --engine-opt, etc) and starts a docker daemon on a provider specified by "--driver" parameter - see https://docs.docker.com/machine/reference/create/ Then it saves docker-machine environment files to Codefresh Volume, so every `docker` command will use this created docker daemon

-`delete` command deletes all previously created docker-machine environment
+`docker-service-delete` command deletes all previously created docker-machine environment

+`docker-service-clean` commands deletes all docker-machine data from Codefresh image - just cleans ${MACHINE_STORAGE_PATH}/ directory

 ## Usage